 What is an ERP system?

-ERP systems are comprised of modules that focus on certain business processes, such as accounting, manufacturing and CRM.
+ERP systems are composed of modules that focus on specific business processes, such as accounting, manufacturing, and CRM.
 These modules function using a central database, allowing access to real-time data, and give visibility into business performance across these departments while minimizing data duplication.
 A complete ERP system will help companies budget, plan, and report on financial results.

 Why is ERP used?

-Companies use ERP systems to connect data from multiple business functions within a centralized system, using the same data to maintain a “single source of truth.”
+Companies use ERP systems to connect data from multiple business functions within a centralized system for a consolidated repository accessible across the organization.
 This allows different departments to operate with the same results.
 Companies also save time and money by automating manual processes and reducing opportunities for errors.

 Is ERP just for finance and accounting?

 While financial management and accounting are key ERP functions, the system’s capabilities stretch far beyond this department.
-It can automate and better manage tasks related to purchasing, inventory and order management, manufacturing, project management, workforce management, sales and marketing and more.
+It can automate and better manage tasks related to purchasing, inventory and order management, manufacturing, project management, workforce management, sales and marketing, and other critical business functions.

 Why do companies use ERP?